Nemeca99/AIOS/PAPER_METHODS_RESULTS.md

 ## Abstract

-We present AIOS Clean, a modular operating system architecture for large language models that enables runtime model swapping, tier-based routing, and speculative decoding across multiple architectures (LLaMA, Qwen, Phi).
+We present AIOS Clean, a modular operating system architecture for large language models that enables runtime model swapping, tier-based routing, and speculative decoding across multiple architectures (LLaMA, Qwen, Liquid).
 Our system provides complete provenance tracking and deterministic reproducibility, achieving cross-architecture portability while maintaining performance characteristics.
 We demonstrate that OS-level modularity, survival-economy cognition shaping, and provenance-stamped execution can be combined into a single reproducible AI framework, with a publication workflow that eliminates "trust me" papers by providing complete traceability from data collection to publication-ready results.

 ## 1. Introduction

-The rapid evolution of large language models has created a fragmented ecosystem where different model architectures (LLaMA, Qwen, Phi) require specialized deployment pipelines.
+The rapid evolution of large language models has created a fragmented ecosystem where different model architectures (LLaMA, Qwen, Liquid) require specialized deployment pipelines.
 This fragmentation limits researchers' ability to perform fair comparisons and hinders reproducible research.
 We address these challenges through AIOS Clean, a modular operating system that abstracts model-specific details while providing complete provenance tracking.

 ## 2. Methods